Wellesley offers a comprehensive health insurance plan designed to meet the needs of our students.

 To ensure compliance with Massachusetts law, Wellesley College students, including Davis Scholars, Post-Baccalaurates, and visiting students, are automatically enrolled in and billed for the Wellesley College Student Health Insurance Plan.

 The 2016-2017 Wellesley College Student Health Insurance Plan is effective from August 15, 2016, to August 14, 2017.
 The insurance rate for the 2016-2017 academic year is $2,110.
 Blue Cross and Blue Shield of Massachusetts provides the health insurance coverage for our students.
-The fee for insurance will appear on the July EBill.
+For most students, the fee for insurance appeared on the July EBill.

 |2016-2017 Student Health Insurance Plan Highlights|

 |Coverage for inpatient and outpatient medical expense, mental health coverage, prescription drugs, diagnostic testing, lab and x-ray services, urgent care, and emergency visits.|

 |100% coverage for preventative care.|

 |Access to a comprehensive network of doctors, specialists, and hospitals close to campus and home.|